Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the specific action ('Render the project and analyze frequency band levels') and distinguishes itself from sibling analysis tools (analyze_dynamics, analyze_loudness, etc.) by specifying exact frequency band analysis with defined ranges.
+The description clearly states the tool's action ('Render the project and analyze frequency band levels') and specifies the exact output (RMS level in dB for seven defined bands).
+It distinguishes this tool from sibling analysis tools like analyze_dynamics or analyze_loudness by its focus on frequency spectrum.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.